ARMmbed/mbed-os-5-docs/docs/build_tools/offline.md

 1. Download the [/media/uploads/MACRUM/lpc8xx_32.flm|LPC8xx_32k Flash Algorithm](/media/uploads/MACRUM/lpc8xx_32.flm|LPC8xx_32k Flash Algorithm).
 1. Copy the file to the directory ``C:\Keil\ARM\Flash`` (assuming the default install path was chosen).

+## Exporting from mbed CLI

+mbed CLI currently supports exporting to Keil uVision, DS-5, IAR Workbench, Simplicity Studio and other IDEs.

+For example, to export to uVision run:

+	$ mbed export -i uvision -m K64F

+A .uvproj file is created in the ``projectfiles/uvision`` folder.
+You can open this project file with uVision.

 ## Before you export